 He is deeply committed to the students of Northwestern and embraces opportunities to interact with them on campus, in chapel, and even in his home as he and his wife, Gayle, frequently invite students to pizza suppers.
 He has an uncanny ability to remember names and encourages students whenever he can.

-During Dr. Cureton's leadership there have been five major building projects, the Mel Johnson Media Center (2003), the Riley Hall Renovation adding Business Department offices, labs and classrooms (2004), the 70,000-square foot Billy Graham Community Life Commons (2011), and the Beverly and John Lord Knight Performance Hall Renovation (2016).
+During Dr. Cureton's leadership there have been five major building projects; the Mel Johnson Media Center (2003), the Riley Hall Renovation adding Business Department offices, labs and classrooms (2004), the 70,000-square foot Billy Graham Community Life Commons (2011), and the Beverly and John Lord Knight Performance Hall Renovation (2016).
 In the fall of 2014, the university completed a new athletic complex, Reynolds Field, which includes six tennis courts, baseball and softball fields, along with a football/soccer/lacrosse field with a stadium, which houses locker rooms and concession space.
-In addition, the university acquired the following off-campus buildings: Wilson Center (2011), Akenson Hall (2014), and Centre Pointe.
-(2017).
+In addition, the university acquired the following off-campus buildings: Wilson Center (2011), Akenson Hall (2014), and Centre Pointe (2017).

 Dr. Cureton's tenure has included an increase in faculty scholarship.
 Notable faculty accomplishments include:

 - Walter Schultz, Ph.D., (Philosophy): Selected as a Staley Distinguished Scholar, recognizing his work on Christian responses to market economics and poverty.

 - Joanna Klein, Ph.D., (Biology): Collaborator in the Undergraduate Research Program in Microbial Genome Annotation, run through the Genome Institute of the U.S. Department of Energy.